NREL/OpenStudio-Prototype-Buildings/README.md

 *90.1-2004 is covered by both vintages.
 This Measure used the DOE Prototype Buildings as the starting point for 90.1-2004.

+## Using this Measure Right Now
+#### Important Note:
+This Measure is under very active development.
+If you download it and try to run it, it may not work or may give you some unreasonable results.
+We are working on this (see the Testing section below).
+If this doesn't bother you, here's how to use it:

+1. Get the Measure by either downloading the zip and unzipping it somewhere or clone the code using Git.
+There are buttons on the right side of this page for both options.
+If you download the zip, you will have a copy at that particular moment in time.
+If you use Git, you can easily pull changes as we make improvements/fixes.
+There are free programs (GitHub for Windows, GitHub for Mac) that make it really easy to use Git.
+2. Launch OpenStudio, and in `file>preferences>set my measures directory`, pick the OpenStudio-Prototype-Buildings folder you just downloaded and unzipped or cloned with Git.
+3. In OpenStudio, under `components & measures>apply measure now>Whole Building>Space Types` you should see `create DOE Prototype Buildings`
+4. Click the measure, pick the building type/vintage/climate zone combo and run.

 ## Online Documentation
 Documentation for the latest code is available online #TODO put code on rubydoc.info